antistereov/server-config/README.md

   Make sure to add the correct path of the script and a valid path for the log file.

 ## Backup

+### Restic

+You can back up your files to an S3 object storage using restic.

+Follow [this](https://www.backblaze.com/docs/en/cloud-storage-integrate-restic-with-backblaze-b2) tutorial to integrate restic with Backblaze.

+I recommend running restic as root to make sure that there will be no conflicts.

+### Docker volumes

 The backup script is located in `backup`.
 This script is specific to my system.
 You need to change the variable `backup-parent-dir`.